 MTA places great emphasis on collaborative efforts with other healthcare professionals including speech therapists, physical therapists, and occupational therapists.
-In addition to standard music therapy services, MTA also offers rehabilitation services to clients suffering from neurologic disorders including stroke, Parkinson's, and brain injuries, as well as performance/interactive music for birthday parties, family reunions, and special events.
+In addition to standard music therapy services, MTA also offers rehabilitation services to clients suffering from neurologic disorders including stroke, Parkinson's, dementia, and brain injuries, as well as performance/interactive music for birthday parties, family reunions, and special events.

 Katherine M. Purcell, MT-BC